 Improve and optimize the sales process

-You’ve implemented your inside sales process, and your inside sales team have now begun crushing their targets!
+You’ve implemented the sales process, and your inside sales team have now begun crushing their targets!
 YAY!

 But creating a sales process, implementing it and then ignoring it isn’t how it should be.
 As time goes, parts of the sales process will be neglected, or there might not be a need for it.
 As your business grows and starts gaining popularity, your team will start receiving more inbound leads.
 The qualification stage would have to be modified accordingly because the prospect would be reaching out with the need and budget in mind.